RADCOLOUR/Kent-Kids-Records/README.md

-# Kent-Kids-Records
+# Kent Kids Records
 The official website for Kent Kids Records.
+Made by RedRR Music.